 Full depth TV's, projection TV's. plasma TV's (We accept flat panel LED only)

 Books - paperbacks, novels, self improvement books, textbooks, encyclopedias, Readers Digest Condensed books.
 (LOCAL INTEREST and AUTHORS OK.)

 Used golf clubs and caddys

 Anything upholstered that has stains, dirt, rips, pet smells, mildew or is worn in any way.

 Single odd chairs or single barstools.

 This End Up furniture

-Slide projectors, home movie projectors, tape recorders
+Slide projectors, home movie projectors, tape recorders, cassettes, cassette players.

 Picture frames, small or large.

 Old office equipment including desks, conference tables, chairs, filing cabinets, partitions.